Albert Riera

-Albert Riera Ortega (born 15 April 1982) is a Spanish professional football manager and former player who is the manager of Slovenian PrvaLiga club Celje.
+Albert Riera Ortega (born 15 April 1982) is a Spanish professional football manager and former player who is the head coach of Serbian SuperLiga club Red Star Belgrade.

-He played as a left winger, and also as a left-back.
-He made a name for himself at Espanyol (with whom he won a Copa del Rey and reached the 2007 UEFA Cup final) and also played professionally in France, England, Greece, Turkey, Italy and Slovenia, notably spending three years with Galatasaray.
+Earlier a left winger and later also a left-back, he made a name for himself at Espanyol (with whom he won a Copa del Rey and reached the 2007 UEFA Cup final) and also played in France, England, Greece, Turkey, Italy and Slovenia, notably spending three years with Galatasaray.
+He won 16 caps for Spain, representing the nation at the 2009 Confederations Cup.

-Riera won 16 caps for Spain, representing the nation at the 2009 Confederations Cup.
-He began managing in 2022, leading Olimpija Ljubljana to the Slovenian PrvaLiga title and cup for a double in his first season.
+Riera began managing in 2022, leading Olimpija Ljubljana to the Slovenian PrvaLiga and Slovenian Football Cup titles for a double in his first season.
+He had two spells at Celje in the same country, also being in charge of Bordeaux in Ligue 2, Bundesliga club Eintracht Frankfurt and Red Star Belgrade of the Serbian SuperLiga.

 Club career

 Mallorca

 Born in Manacor, Balearic Islands, Riera started his professional career with hometown club Mallorca.
-He made his first-team debut on 25 February 2001 under Luis Aragonés in La Liga, as a 71st-minute substitute for Lluís Carreras in a 2–1 loss at Racing de Santander, and scored his first goal on 27 May by coming off the bench to conclude a 4–0 home win over Rayo Vallecano that secured a UEFA Champions League place.
+He made his first-team debut on 25 February 2001 under Luis Aragonés in La Liga, as a 71st-minute substitute for Lluís Carreras in a 2–1 loss at Racing Santander, and scored his first goal on 27 May by coming off the bench to conclude a 4–0 home win over Rayo Vallecano that secured a UEFA Champions League place.
 He totalled 17 games and three goals in his first two seasons.

 In the 2002–03 campaign, already an undisputed starter, Riera helped the local team to the conquest of the Copa del Rey, and scored four league goals in 35 games.